minamotorin/exshell2csv/README.rst

 Knowledge Bugs
 **************

 :leap year: Excel judges year 1900 is a leap year.
 But this script is not.
-This is Exces’s bug (due to compatibility).
+This is Excel’s bug (due to compatibility).
 I didn’t implement this because I don’t know the details.

 License
 #######